KikeVen/futurelearn_challenge/future_102/learning_resource/readme.md

 if we use it in different parts of our script it would become very difficult to maintain, as we have to update all the instances of our code block.

+By turning our code block into a function, we add flexibility to the use and maintenance of our code

 ---

 ### Function structure

-Lets brake down the structure of a function and how to write one.
+Lets brake down the structure of a function and learn how to write one.

 #### Defining our function